QueueClassic/queue_classic/README.md

 rake db:migrate
 ```

+#### Active Job

-If you want to use queue_classic with Active Job (Rails 4.2+), you need to set `Rails.application.config.active_job.queue_adapter = :queue_classic`.
-Everything else will be taken care for you, just use the Active Job API.
+If you use Rails 4.2+, all you need to do is to set `config.active_job.queue_adapter = :queue_classic` in your `application.rb`.
+Everything else will be taken care for you.
+You can now use the Active Job functionality from now.

+Just for your information, queue_classic detects your database connection and uses it.

 ### Rake Task Setup